alpaka-group/llama/documentation/pages/user/allocators.rst

 :cpp:`llama::allocator::SharedPtr` is the most easy and fastest allocator to use as the memory of the view is never copied, but a global, shared reference counter keeps track how many copies exist using :cpp:`std::shared_ptr` in the background.
-If the last view copy runs out of scope the memory is freed.
+If the last copy of a view runs out of scope the memory is freed.

 Furthermore a (compile time) alignment option can be given to the allocator to improve memory read and write: